mmccarty/mmccarty.github.io/_posts/2021-05-26-time-for-a-change.md

 pipelines would take days to run, but the developers wanted to stick with the PyData stack.
 This was an opportunity for Dask, so I started a side project to evangelize it at the company.
-I began advising teams and giving [Dask tutorials](https://github.com/dask/dask-tutorial) to education others on how the library could help them scale their workflows.
+I began advising teams and giving [Dask tutorials](https://github.com/dask/dask-tutorial) to educate others on how the library could help them scale their workflows.
 Eventually, I was managing a team of Dask developers and my side project suddenly became one of my primary duties.
-We built an internal community of hundreds of Dask users, contributed to the public project, gave public and internal talks about our work, training hundreds of data scientists, and even built our own libraries on top of Dask.
+We built an internal community of hundreds of Dask users, contributed to the public project, gave public and internal talks about our work, trained hundreds of data scientists, and even built our own libraries on top of Dask.

 ### RAPIDS